Tennis-Climate protesters halt US Open semi-finals | Law-Order

 With Gauff up a set and holding serve to open the second, a disturbance erupted in the upper bowl of Arthur Ashe Stadium, the sport's largest venue with a seating capacity of over 23,000.
 Stacey Allaster, United States Tennis Association (USTA) Chief Executive Professional Tennis, told ESPN the disturbance involved three climate protesters.

+The USTA later issued a statement confirming four were taken into NYPD custody.
+"Three of the four protesters were escorted out of the stadium without further incident," said the USTA statement.
+"The fourth protester affixed their bare feet to the floor of the seating bowl.

-Two were removed peacefully while a third had glued his feet to the cement floor, she added.
-He was later freed and seen leaving the stadium in handcuffs.
-Photographs of the scene showed three protesters wearing shirts with the slogan, 'End Fossil Fuels'.
+"Due to the nature of this action, NYPD and medical personnel were needed in order to safely remove this individual from the stadium."
+Photographs of the scene showed protesters wearing shirts with the slogan, 'End Fossil Fuels'.

 As players looked into the stands, security flooded into the section around where protesters were shouting.
 Television pictures showed more than a dozen law enforcement officers in the section.
 Players were escorted off the court by a USTA official and returned for a warm-up 45 minutes later before play resumed.